Which Drill Bit Does the Job?

 Parabolic Design - The open design helps chip removal out of the hole.
 These are especialy effective in very soft materials like plastics and aluminums.

 DRILL POINT COATINGS

 Black Oxide (surface treatment) Helps reduce friction and increase chip flow.
 Not for nonferrous materials.

-TiN (titanium nitride, gold color) Can be run faster than uncoated drills and increased tool life.
+Bright, gold color) Can be run faster than uncoated drills and increased tool life.

 TiCN (titanium carbonitride, blue-gray color) Great for stainless steel, cast iron and aluminum.
 Harder and more wear-resistant than other coatings.
 TiALN (titanium aluminum nitride, violet color) For use in high-alloy carbon steels, nickel-based materials and titanium.
 Not used for aluminum.

 Choosing the right drill bit for the task is an important part of any project or application.
 Whether it's matching the appropriate bit to the substrate material, getting the right match for the depth and diameter of the hole, or even the volume of work needed, the right choice can extend the life of your drill bits.
 This in turn helps to improve productivity by allowing you to get more done with each drill bit.